vectara/vectara-ingest/README.md

 To run `vectara-ingest` locally, perform the following steps:

-1. Make sure you have [Docker installed](https://docs.docker.com/engine/install/) on your machine.
+1. Make sure you have [Docker installed](https://docs.docker.com/engine/install/) on your machine, and that there is enough memory and storage to build the docker image.
 2. Clone this repo locally with `git clone https://github.com/vectara/vectara-ingest.git`.
 3. Enter the directory with `cd vectara-ingest`.
 4. Choose the configuration file for your project and run `bash run.sh config/<config-file>.yaml <profile>`.
 This command creates the Docker container locally, configures it with the parameters specified in your configuration file (with secrets taken from the appropriate `<profile>` in `secrets.toml`), and starts up the Docker container.